-Method one: keep practicing, nose to the grind stone, put in the hours and power through.
+Keep practicing, nose to the grind stone, put in the hours and power through.
 Yes, you’ll produce a lot of garbage on the way to becoming a master, but that’s part of the process.
 It has it’s merits.

-Method two: step away, clear your head, let the sub-conscious throw some rocks over the fence.
+Step away, clear your head, let the sub-conscious throw some rocks over the fence.
 You’ll find some inspirational notes wrapped around some of those rocks.
 Sometimes you only need one to create a new character, a new scene, a new plot line or a plug for a plot hole.